JuliaLang/www.julialang.org/gsoc/2015/index.md

 ## C Linter

-One of the hardest classes of bugs to fix are memory errors in Julia's underlying C code.
-Specifically, missing garbage-collector "roots" (GC roots) can lead to segfaults and other problems.
-One potential way to make it easier to find these would be to write a package that checks Julia's `src/` directory for missing GC roots.
-One potential strategy would leverage the [Clang.jl](https://github.com/ihnorton/Clang.jl) package to parse the C code, and determine which call chains might trigger garbage collection.
+Memory errors in Julia's underlying C code are sometimes difficult to trace, and missing garbage-collector "roots" (GC roots) can lead to segfaults and other problems.
+One potential way to make it easier to find such errors would be to write a package that checks Julia's `src/` directory for missing GC roots.
+A Julia-based solution might leverage the [Clang.jl](https://github.com/ihnorton/Clang.jl) package to parse the C code, determine which call chains can trigger garbage collection, and then look for objects that lack GC root protection.
+Alternatively, the same strategy might be implemented in C++ by writing a plugin for [Clang's static analyzer](http://clang-analyzer.llvm.org/).

-**Expected Results:** A package that, when run against Julia's `src/` directory, highlights lines that need to have additional GC roots added.
+**Expected Results:** A tool that, when run against Julia's `src/` directory, highlights lines that need to have additional GC roots added.

 ## Project: Base Julia Restructuring